Skip to content

 Caillebotte's Paris

 Gustave Caillebotte painted Paris in the years when Haussmann's renovation was still fresh — the wide new boulevards, the iron railway bridges, the tall apartment windows with gilded balcony railings looking out over a city that had just been remade.
 His figures stand in it without nostalgia.
 Paris Street; Rainy Day (1877) is wet cobblestone and black umbrellas receding into limestone mist.
 Le Pont de l'Europe (1876) is iron latticework and the noise of the Saint-Lazare station behind a man in a dark wool suit looking over the railing.
 Jeune homme à sa fenêtre (1876) is a man in a morning coat standing at an open sash window, watching the boulevard below.
-All three are portraits of someone in a city, not of the city itself.
+All three are portraits of someone in a city, not of the city itself — the three sets this Parisian photoshoot puts you into.

 The three registers are distinct in mood.
 The Rainy Day register is street-level — the figure in the crowd, the wet pavement, the umbrella held at the right angle.
 The Pont de l'Europe register is industrial — the iron engineering of the bridge, the figure leaning on the railing, the railway trusses behind.
 The Jeune homme register is interior-facing — the apartment window, the boulevard seen from above, the figure in stillness at the threshold between private and public.
 Together they cover three temperatures of Parisian life in the 1870s.